udacity-tom/FSD_MyStore_Frontend/README.md

 ```
 npm run create-test-down
 ```
-The tests will run with one failure if the ``run watch-test`` script is notaborted aforehand.
+The tests will run with one failure if the ``run watch-test`` script is not aborted aforehand.
 ```
 - Uncaught exception: Error: listen EADDRINUSE: address already in use :::3002
 ```

 ## Interactively Running the API
-To call the API interactively, with the provided test data, using something like [Postman](https://www.postman.com/), follow these instructions
+To call the API interactively, with the provided test data, using software similar to [Postman](https://www.postman.com/), follow these instructions

 Access a terminal in the repo directory and enter the following command:
 ```